mawhal/Upogebia/README.md

 Tidied data are located in the folder `data/tidy/` and combine data from targeted surveys on Calvert Island and ecolgoical surveys on Vancouver Island (Baynes Sound)

 ### data dictionary
 a spreadsheet `data_dictionary.csv` is included that contains information about the column headings in the tidied data `data/tidy/Hakai_Orthione_Central_BC_2018.csv`

+### thumbnail image
+`thumbnail.png` shows the invasive parasite Orthione griffenis and the study area on Calvert Island

 ### extras
 Other data include maps, photographs, museum records are available in the **Hakai data package (insert DOI for data package)** in the folder `ancillary_data/`